Hantavirus hemorrhagic fever with renal syndrome: Environment

 Rodent species that carry hantaviruses inhabit a diverse range of habitats, including desert-like biomes, equatorial and tropical forests, swamps, savannas, fields, and salt marshes.
 The seroprevalence of hantaviruses in their host species has been observed to range from 5.9% to 38% in the Americas, and 3% to about 19% worldwide, depending on testing method and location.
-In some places such as South Korea, routine trapping of wild rodents is performed to surveil hantavirus circulation.
+In some places, such as South Korea, routine trapping of wild rodents is performed to surveil hantavirus circulation.
 High humidity can benefit rodent populations in warm climates, where it may positively impact plant growth and thus food availability.
 Increased forest coverage is associated with increased hantavirus incidence, particularly in Europe.

-Rainfall is consistently associated with hantavirus incidence in various patterns.
+Rainfall is consistently associated with hantavirus incidence patterns.
 Heavy rainfall is a risk factor for outbreaks in the following months, but may negatively affect incidence by flooding rodent burrows and nests.
 Infections are more common in the wet season than the dry season.
 Low rainfall and drought are associated with decreased incidence since such conditions result in a smaller rodent population, but displacement of rodent populations via drought or flood can lead to an increase in rodent-human interactions and infections.
 In Europe, however, no association between rainfall and incidence has been observed.

 Temperature has varying effects on hantavirus transmission.
-Higher temperatures create unfavorable environments for virus survival, but it can cause rodents to seek shelter from heat in human settings and is beneficial for aerosol production.
+Higher temperatures create unfavorable environments for virus survival, but it can cause rodents to seek shelter from heat in human settings and are beneficial for aerosol production.
 Lower temperature can prolong virus survival outside a host.
 Higher average winter temperature is associated with reduced survival of bank voles, the natural reservoir of Puumala virus, but increased survival of striped field mice in China, the natural reservoirs of Hantaan virus.
 Extreme temperatures, whether hot or cold, are associated with lower disease incidence.